Cornell-Tech-ML/mod3-donalddellapietra/README.md

 Average time for reduce: 0.004651 seconds
 Average time for reduce cuda: 0.015866 seconds

+Note that I was using a slow gpu for these tests, so the cuda times may not be representative.

 SIMPLE DATASET

 Epoch  0  loss  6.823333593225619 correct 31